ENJOY 3 MIN READ

 - Compelling CTA and Sharing options

 Social Media remains one of the effective tools for marketing.
 There’s an endless opportunity of promoting your Christmas campaigns via social media.
 It helps you reach your target audience and create brand awareness.
-But remember to monitor which social media channel your target audience use – Facebook, Instagram or Twitter.
-Facebook has a number of 1.87 billion active users.
-Instagram has 600 million and Twitter has 317 million.
-Just because Facebook has the highest doesn’t mean it’s your target audience preferred channel.
+But remember to track which social media channel your target audience use – Facebook, Instagram or Twitter.
+Facebook has Facebook has 2.27 billion monthly active users.
+Instagram has 1 billion and Twitter has 336 million.
+That Facebook has the highest doesn’t make it your target audience preferred channel.

 Remember those goals you identified at the initial stage of the campaign?
 Now would be the perfect time to see if you nailed it or not.
 This is an important step in running a successful Christmas campaign.
 It won’t be successful if there was nothing to measure now, would it?
 It’s necessary to measure and analyse to see what you can learn from it.